Fascinating Facts About Snakes: Strange and Impressive Reptiles

 The Black Mamba

 The black mamba (Dendroaspis polylepis) is the most venomous snake in Africa and is also the fastest snake in the world.
-Black mambas are usually green, grey, or brown in color.
+Black mambas are usually green, grey, or brown in colour.
 The inside of their mouth is blue-black.
-The snakes open their mouth to display its color when they're threatened.
+The snakes open their mouth to display its colour when they're threatened.
 Black mambas are usually about eight feet long, although they may be as long as 14 feet.
 They can move as fast as 12.5 miles an hour.

 Black mambas are generally shy but are very aggressive when they feel threatened.
 They lift their head and up to a third of their body off the ground during their threat posture.
 They also expand their neck flap, making them look larger, and hiss.
 Black mambas bite multiple times from many directions if their threat posture doesn't work, injecting a large amount of powerful venom into their victim.
 The venom contains a neurotoxin that blocks nerve conduction as well as a cardiotoxin that interferes with the heartbeat.
 Without antivenom, death occurs in about twenty minutes.
 Unfortunately, due to loss of the black mamba's habitat to humans, encounters between people and snakes are becoming more common.